RenRenJuan/Green-Travel-Carbon-App/README.md

   - 2.4.0 Group Aggregation
   - 2.5.0 Reporting

-  The product line version, unlike the standalone 2.0.n series will have an evolving domain model.
-It will also be free but with feature sets that are available to users at different levels of [entitlement](https://eg.meansofproduction.biz/eg/index.php/AKPERSON) in my domains, vended in in the common domain content mgt app.
+  The product line version, unlike the standalone 2.0.n series will be based on the Domain Space App.

+  It will also be free but with feature sets at higher levels of [entitlement](https://eg.meansofproduction.biz/eg/index.php/AKPERSON), vended in-app.

 2011 Stub App